siomarapantarotto/VideoPlayer/README.md

 ## Thanks and how to contribute
-Thanks for spending some time viewing "ATMConsulting" APP!
+Thanks for spending some time viewing "VideoPlayer" APP!

 Contributions are more than welcome.